woodser/monero-java/README.md

 - Manage a Monero daemon using RPC
 - Manage a Monero wallet using RPC and JNI
-- Cohesive APIs with rigorous focus on ease-of-use
+- Cohesive APIs with focus on ease-of-use
 - Fetch and process binary data from the daemon (e.g. raw blocks)
 - Query wallet transactions, transfers, and outputs by their attributes
 - Be notified when blocks are added to the chain, as the wallet synchronizes, or when the wallet sends or receives funds